a327ex/www/content/posts/community_management.md

 I would consider people like [MOONMOON](https://www.twitch.tv/moonmoon), [forsen](https://www.twitch.tv/forsen), [LIRIK](https://www.twitch.tv/lirik) and [Mathil1](https://www.twitch.tv/Mathil1)
 to be a few examples of people in this group that I happen to watch.
 Basically as a developer this group is fine, perfect even.
-You can expect them to act like a reasonable and intelligent person would act in their situation, which is that if they like your game and it works for their stream they will play it, and if they don't like it or it doesn't work they won't.
+You can expect them to act like a reasonable and intelligent person would act in their situation, which is that if they like your game and it works for their stream they will play it, and if they don't like it or it doesn't work then they won't.
 Very simple, very easy, not really a mystery at all.

 The other group though, "actual influencers", are people who I would consider to be similar to the redditors in PoE's subreddit.
 They have been corrupted by power and they're addicted to it.
 But this isn't as bad as it seems, because in our society everyone is like this to some extent.
 They just happen to be in a field that rewards this particular orientation more than most other fields.